olegperegudov/enter_ideas_v2/README.md

 - Dataset used: https://www.kaggle.com/gobsan/st-george-or-not
 - Dataset description: binary classification of ~6000 pics with St. George.
 - This NB attempts to classify a given dataset with Saint George using Pytorch and a pretrained resnet50 model.
-No extra images were added to the dataset.
+No extra work was done to the dataset (more images or cleaning).

 This is what was done: